yolken/yolken-blog/site/_posts/2021-01-17-great-engineer-onboarding.md

 In this environment, it's impossible to have a multi-week, general training program that's optimal for everybody.
-Even if you break it up into subspecialties (e.g., "frontend bootcamp" vs. "mobile bootcamp"), there's still a tendency for it to be too fast, too slow, too general, or too specialized for some subset of the participants.
+Even if you break it up into subspecialties (e.g., "frontend bootcamp" vs. "backend bootcamp"), there's still a tendency for it to be too fast, too slow, too general, or too specialized for some subset of the participants.

-The most efficient way to get engineers up-to-speed is to have them dive in on project work.
+A more efficient way to get engineers up-to-speed is to have them do real project work that's like the work they'll be doing after orientation is over.
 And, the best way to do this is to have engineers join their teams early on in the process and lean on their managers and peers for guidance.

 The other nice thing about the guided, "dive in" approach is that it can be heavily